ridgeworks/clpBNR/README.md

 	Y = δ3(0.25518872031001844, 0.25518872031002077),
 	X = δ8(-2.061634262247237, -2.061634262247228).

-It is often the case that the fixed point iteration that executes as a consequence of apply constraints is unable to generate meaningful solutions without applying additional constraints.
-This may be due to multiple distinct solutions within the interval range, or because the interbnal iteration is insufficiently "clever".
+It is often the case that the fixed point iteration that executes as a consequence of applying constraints is unable to generate meaningful solutions without applying additional constraints.
+This may be due to multiple distinct solutions within the interval range, or because the interval iteration is insufficiently "clever".
 A simple example:

 	?- {2==X*X}.
 	X = δ1(-1.4142135623730954, 1.4142135623730954).
 but

 	?- {2==X*X, X>=0}.
 	X = δ1(1.4142135623730947, 1.4142135623730951).

-In more complicated examples, it's not obvious (or sometimes tedious) what the additional constraints might be.
-In these cases a higher level search technique can be used, e.g., enumerating integer values or apply branch and bound algorithms over real intervals.
-A general, somewhat unsophisticted, predicate called `solve` is provided for this purpose, but additional application specific techniques can also be implemented on to of the CLP(BNR) engine.
+In more complicated examples, it may not obvious what the additional constraints might be.
+In these cases a higher level search technique can be used, e.g., enumerating integer values or applying "branch and bound" algorithms over real intervals.
+A general predicate called `solve` is provided for this purpose.
+Additional application specific techniques can also be implemented.
 Some examples:

 	?- {2==X*X},solve(X).
 	X = δ1(-1.4142135623730951, -1.4142135623730947)